Menu

 How are the other EU countries doing?

-By mid-2025, 16 EU and EEA Member States had fully implemented the NIS2 Directive, while the others are in the preparation or legislative process.
-The Czech Republic is one of the countries with ongoing implementation, see the above-described validity of the ZoKB from November 2025.
-Countries that have already adopted measures include Belgium, Finland, Denmark, Cyprus, Italy, Lithuania and Malta, while countries such as Germany, France, Sweden, Austria, Spain and the Netherlands, among others, are in the preparation phase.
+By mid-2025,16 EU and EEA member states had fully implemented the NIS2 Directive, while the others are in the preparatory phase or in the legislative process.
+The Czech Republic is among the countries currently implementing the directive; see the effective date of the ZoKB in November 2025, as described above.
+Countries that have already adopted the measures include, for example, Belgium, Finland, Denmark, Cyprus, Italy, Lithuania, and Malta; conversely, countries such as Germany, France, Sweden, Austria, Spain, the Netherlands, and others are in the preparation phase.

 In this context, the European Commission has already called on Member States that have not yet adopted the Directive to do so as soon as possible.